chef-boneyard/windows/README.md

 - `:create` - creates or updates a certificate.
 - `:delete` - deletes a certificate.
 - `:acl_add` - adds read-only entries to a certificate's private key ACL.
+- `:verify` - logs whether or not a certificate is valid

 #### Properties